British Rail Class 56: DCRail

 In mid 2017, Devon & Cornwall Railways was bought by the waste contracting firm Cappagh Group.
 Branded as DCRail, the company acquired ex-Fertis locomotives 56103 and 56091 from its former parent BARS.
 Both locomotives are now in traffic..
 In March 2025, the Class 56 Group announced that DC Rail had bought 56301 out of preservation for mainline use.

 DCRail are also current owners of the Willesden 'F' Sidings in London, just south of Wembley.
 Contracts out of the yard include loaded Spoil trains to Calvert land fill in Buckinghamshire.
 With more flows expected in the coming months.

 Floyd Zrt.
 (Hungary)

 Floyd Zrt. acquired three locomotives for use in Hungary.
 56101 & 115 for operations in 2012 and 56117 as a spares donor in 2013.
 56115 suffered damage to one cab after hitting a lorry on a level crossing.
 Subsequently, it was repaired using a cab supplied by UKRL from 56106 in 2017 and 56117 was also brought into use.

+Ghana Railway Development Authority

+In July 2026, two Class 56s (56094 and 56302) were known to be operating in Ghana, operating between Tema and Mpakadan (a port at Lake Volta), in the southeast of the country.

 Preservation

 Although multiple members of the class have been purchased for preservation, most have re-entered mainline service.
-There is presently only one class 56 that is preserved.
+There is presently only one operational class 56 that is preserved.